yuvalmGS/gigaspaces-wiki-jekyll/xap97/jdbc-driver.markdown

 # Getting the GigaSpaces JDBC connection

-In order to get the GigaSpaces JDBC connection you should use the following JDBC Driver classname:
+In order to get the XAP JDBC connection you should use the following JDBC Driver classname:

 {% highlight java %}
 Class.forName("com.j_spaces.jdbc.driver.GDriver");